 In response to the latest update on the Regulating Our Future (ROF) programme, the Board confirmed their support for strengthening the contribution of regulated private assurance schemes in providing assurance of compliance, including the opportunity to improve their scope and to find more ways to test management and culture in relation to food safety, hygiene and standards.
 The Board decided that further development of the Certified Regulatory Auditor concept, was a lower priority at this stage in the programme.
 It should be revisited once there was more evidence about where specialist skills gaps might remain in the new system, and whether the CRA approach could effectively deliver in those particular circumstances.

 The Board also considered the progress that had been made in evidence generation, bridging the animal production and public health sectors and international engagement in antimicrobial resistance (AMR).
 They welcomed the ongoing national and international engagement work to collaboratively address the issue of AMR and endorsed the future planned activity.

 The Board discussed the progress in reshaping the future surveillance approach, and agreed that a review of the official controls laboratory provision was now a priority, impacting regulatory reform, our plans for exiting the EU, and our direction on surveillance.

-The papers discussed are available on our website and a video on demand recording of the meeting will be available on the FSA’s website on Friday 8 December.
+The papers discussed are available and a video on demand recording of the meeting will be available on Friday 8 December.